coretheory/pwned_coretheory/README.md

 ```

 ### Check for pwned emails

+First, let's make sure our `hibp-api-key` is ready to go.

+** Purchase your hibp-api-key and add it to an environment file **
+You will first need to purchase a `hibp-api-key` from [haveibeenpwned?](https://haveibeenpwned.com/API/Key).

+Then, create a `.env` file at the root of your project (e.g. beside your `.gitignore`.
+Be sure to update
+your `.gitignore` file to ignore environment files: `*.env`.

+Once you are certain that you will not be pushing your environment files up to a source control repository,
+add your purchased `hibp-api-key` to your `.env` file: `export HIBP_API_KEY=your_hibp_api_key`.
+Next, you'll
+want to run `source .env` from your terminal.

+For production, you'll want to have your `hibp-api-key` safely stored in your production host's environment
+variables configuarion.

+** Checking emails **

 To check whether an email has been pwned you can make a simple call to the `Pwned.check_email/1` function: